Y337-Code/terraform-wp-canary/README.md

 #### Issue: "Encrypt key mismatch"

-**Root Cause**: Different gossip encryption keys on different servers **Solution**: Ensure all servers use the same gossip key from Terraform
+**Root Cause**: Different gossip encryption keys on different servers **Solution**: Ensure all servers use the same gossip key from Terraform.
+See the [Consul Gossip Key Configuration](#consul-gossip-key-configuration) section for detailed information on generating and configuring gossip keys.

 #### Issue: "Permission denied" errors